Bialik Street – Tel Aviv Walk #7

 New houses behind the Great Synagogue:

 That’s it for today.
-Hope you enjoyed this post and I will see you in future Tel Aviv walks!
+I hope you enjoyed this post, and I look forward to seeing you on future Tel Aviv walks!

-For additional points of interest nearby see Tel Aviv-Yafo page.
+For additional points of interest nearby, see the Tel Aviv-Yafo.

 Additional Resources